dyjakan/dyjakan/README.md

 I'm the owner of [Bezpieczny Kod](https://bezpiecznykod.pl), a consulting and training company providing cybersecurity services.
 We help companies secure software on each phase of the SDLC.

 I’ve run application security workshops for several years now.
-I’ve also created an online appsec course: [Akademia Bezpiecznego Kodu](https://bezpiecznykod.pl/akademia/) 🇵🇱.
+I’ve also created an online appsec course: [Ofensywne Testowanie Web Aplikacji (OTWA)](https://bezpiecznykod.pl/akademia/otwa/) 🇵🇱.

 One of my goals is to raise security awareness that’s why I regularly present at industry events, both local and international (e.g. We Are Developers, 4Developers, Boiling Frogs, The H@ck Summit, SEMAFOR, et cetera).